darinkishore/personal-website/src/content/blog/mcp.md

 2. Look for papers from different theoretical frameworks
 3. Focus on methodological challenges to similar analyses

 Not included in the code, but worth noting: for the Exa query generation, I also provided examples and a prompting guide manually.
-While DSPy usually handles this automatically, I had valuable examples from doing my task by hand, so I passed them in.
+While DSPy will infer this with a well defined metric and 10-100 examples, I had impactful examples from doing my task by hand already, so I passed them in.

 The improvement pattern is straightforward.
 Every tool call should be paired with feedback: